An asymptotic theory for the high-Reynolds-number flow past a shear-free circular cylinder: Viscous dissipation and drag coefficient

-The first integral on the right hand side in (\ref{eqn:drag_dissipation_2}) corresponds to the leading order term in drag coefficient.
-Using the expression of ($\overline{u}_{\theta}$) and ($\tilde{u}_{\phi}$) from (\ref{eqn:potential_flow_var}b and \ref{eqn:solution_us}) and calculating second integral numerically on the right hand side of (\ref{eqn:drag_dissipation_2}), we get
+We begin by estimating the contribution from the tangential surface velocity (first term that appears in the parenthesis on the right hand side of (\ref{eqn:drag_dissipation_1})).
+To a leading order The first term on the right hand side of the above expression (\ref{eqn:drag_dissipation_2}) corresponds to the inviscid potential flow and therefore follows from the analysis in the preceding paragraph.
+A numerical evaluation of the second term on the right hand side of (\ref{eqn:drag_dissipation_2}) yields